xiGUAwanOU/firebase-playground/README.md

 ```

 It seems that Firebase Hosting is rather for the whole project than an app.
 In fact, it even works without an app created in the firebase project.

+## Authentication
+Using Email and password as authentication method is simple, just have a look into the code.

+Note that Firebase SDK is using `IndexedDB` to store the login data, not `Local Storage`.
+After the page has been loaded, SDK needs around 1 second to recover the login status.